Disinfecting Dwell Times

 What is a Disinfectant Dwell Time and Why Does it Matter?

-Disinfectants require a specific length of contact time on the hard surface to kill germs.
+Disinfectants require a specific length of time on the hard surface to kill germs.
 This is referred to as the “Dwell Time” of a disinfectant.
+This is also referred to as “kill time” or “contact time”.
 Health Canada words it this way: “allow enough contact time for disinfectant to kill germs based on the product being used”.
 Dwell times range anywhere from 30 seconds to 10 minutes.
 And this is important to follow if you wish to get the maximum benefit of your disinfecting process.
 A simple spray from a hand spray bottle followed by an immediate wipe is not sufficient to kill bacteria or viruses.

 How do you know what the dwell time is for the chemical you are using?